 Check out my Summer Bucket List Ideas for Cincinnati and NKY and then leave a comment to let me know what kinds of fun you are having this summer!
 Let’s make the most of these last weeks of summer and squeeze in as much fun as we can before it’s back to the grind for the kids.

 Sixteen Summer Bucket List Ideas for Cincinnati & NKY ::

 Take a Day Trip to Lexington where you can stop by one of their many breweries like West Sixth Brewing or Country Boy Brewing or take the munchkins to the Explorium where they can have all sorts of hands on fun!
-You can also visit the Kentucky Horse Park while you are there or just walk around Downtown shopping and grabbing a bite to eat (Saul Good is my fave).
+You can also visit the Kentucky Horse Park while you are there or just walk around Downtown shopping and grabbing a bite to eat.

 Plan a Special Date Night – I just signed the boys up for a camp that will have them occupied in the evenings for five days…that means five quiet evenings for us!
 I have the mid-summer madness going on at my house since they’ve been cooped up inside due to so much rain, so I cannot wait for a date night!
 This will help in the planning: Cheap Date Night Ideas.

-Play Games ~ Some of our favorite places to hang out and play games around town are The Rook, 16 Bit Bar + Arcade and Arcade Legacy in Northside.
-All three places have family friendly hours and adult’s only hours, so it could be a family outing or a date night!
+Play Games ~ Some of our favorite places to hang out and play games around town are 16 Bit Bar + Arcade and Arcade Legacy in Northside.
+All of these places have family friendly hours and adult’s only hours, so it could be a family outing or a date night!